 Each clerk also has an associate mentor to provide advice and support throughout the articling year.
 The clerk and his or her mentor are encouraged to meet regularly for lunch; informal relationships frequently develop as well and continue in practice.
 These relationships are, and have always been, a well known part of our firm’s culture.

 McInnes Cooper is serious about helping its junior members achieve success quickly.
 We were the first law firm in Atlantic Canada to have dedicated professional development staff.
-The Managing Director of Professional Resources, Andrea Nauf, who is a lawyer, oversees the firm’s well-known professional development and training programs.
-The firm holds regular substantive lunch sessions attended by students, clerks, associates, and partners and taught by specialist lawyers in the firm.
-The professional development opportunities available to clerks and students continue in practice.
+The firm has a well known professional development and training program.
+The firm holds regular substantive lunch sessions attended by law students, clerks, associates, and partners and taught by specialist lawyers in the firm.
+The professional development opportunities available to clerks and students continue in practice as associates.

 Articled clerks are greeted each June with comprehensive orientations and helpful materials.
 By the end of your first couple of days with us, you’ll feel right at home!